cvat-ai/cvat/site/content/en/docs/manual/advanced/serverless-tutorial.md

 Since we know DL models can help us to annotate faster, how then do we use them?
 In CVAT all such DL models are implemented as serverless functions using the [Nuclio][nuclio-homepage] serverless platform.
-There are multiple implemented functions that can be found in the [serverless][cvat-builtin-serverless] directory such as _Faster RCNN, SiamMask, Inside Outside Guidance, Deep Extreme Cut_, etc.
+There are multiple implemented functions that can be found in the [serverless][cvat-builtin-serverless] directory such as _Mask RCNN, Faster RCNN, SiamMask, Inside Outside Guidance, Deep Extreme Cut_, etc.
 Follow [the installation guide][cvat-auto-annotation-guide] to build and deploy these serverless functions.
 See [the user guide][cvat-ai-tools-user-guide] to understand how to use these functions in the UI to automatically annotate data.